KundanMooo/Netflix-Unwrapped-A-Data-Visualization-of-Global-Genres-and-rating/README.md

 # Insight

-### 1. Go where the viewers are:
+### 1. Atteract viewers:
 Focus on collecting and delivering material that appeals to the top nations where Netflix is popular.
 For example, collaborating with local production studios in India to make and market Hindi-language films and TV series to cater to the big Indian audience.

-### 2. Keep the movie magic alive:
+### 2. Keep movies:
 Continuously add intriguing and popular movies to the Netflix collection.
 For instance, gaining exclusive rights to highly anticipated movies like "Avengers: Endgame" helps attract movie aficionados and build excitement.

-### 3.
+### 3.Drama and humour most popular genre:
-Drama and humour grab the spotlight: Invest on acquiring appealing drama and comedy material.
+Invest on acquiring appealing drama and comedy material.
 For example, teaming with famous writer-directors to make a binge-worthy drama series like "Stranger Things" or a highly praised comedy like "The Marvellous Mrs. Maisel."